 "Hey, where is my mom anyway?
-I thought she had the day off," he asked from the doorway to the living room.
+I though she had the day off?" he asked from the doorway to the living room.

 Derek shook his head and swallowed, trying to focus and not show Scott the profound effect those simple words had had on him.
 "Oh, she uh.
 She got called in to work.
 Really big car accident.
 They needed all hands on deck for a few hours.
 She said she'd be home later this evening."

-The sounds of juvenile bickering and slamming doors from upstairs faded into the background for Derek as he pondered what sort of future he and Cora could have here.
+The sounds of juvenile bickering and slamming doors from the second floor faded into the background for Derek as he pondered what sort of future he and Cora could have here now.

-Allison could feel herself waking up slowly, which was a very welcome change from the violent awakenings she'd become accustomed to this week.
-She felt warm and comfortable and sated, for the first time in a long time.
-She wasn't sure how long she'd been asleep but judging by the angle of the sunlight outside her window, it couldn't have been that long.
+Allison could feel herself waking up slowly which was a welcome change from the violent awakenings she's become accustomed to this week.
+She felt warm and comfortable and sated for the first time in a long time.
+She wasn't sure how long she'd been asleep but judging by the angle of the sunlight outside her window, it couldn't have been long.

 She hadn't even remembered falling asleep.
-With that thought, she suddenly realized that she couldn't be sure that she was actually awake.
+With this thought, she suddenly realized she couldn't be sure she was actually awake.

 Isaac, who was sprawled on his back behind her, must have heard the uptick of her heartbeat because he stirred, rolling to face her and draping his naked arm across her equally naked hip.
 "Hmm, Allison?" he asked, his voice thick from sleep.
 "What is it?"

 She swallowed hard, trying to keep her breathing even and her anxiety low.
-She wrapped her fingers around his, squeezing them a little more tightly than she had meant to.
+She wrapped her fingers around his, clasping them more tightly than she had intended.
 "Oh, you know.
-The usual," she said, her voice shaking a little.
+The usual," she said, her voice shaking.
 "Just trying to figure out if I'm actually awake or if you're going to spontaneously combust here in a minute and leave me with more nightmares."

-"Hey," he said softly, scooting backwards from her a little.
+"Hey," he said softly, scooting backwards to give her some space.
 "Hey, roll over and look at me."

 Allison squeezed her eyes shut.
 "Do I have to?
 I'm pretty sure you'll be covered in blood or missing a limb if I do."

-Isaac moved his hand to her shoulder and tugged on her until she gave in, rolling toward him but still not opening her eyes.
-He took her hand and placed it on his chest, just above his heart, pressing her fingers against his skin.
+Isaac slid his hand to her shoulder and tugged on her until she gave in, rolling toward him but still not opening her eyes.
+He took her hand and placed it on his chest just above his heart, pressing her fingers against his skin.

-And she did.
+She did.
 It was his heartbeat, strong and steady.
 That's when she remembered.
-He had promised her that she would never have to wonder whether or not she was awake.
-He would always tell her, he'd said.
-He would always help her to know what was real and what was a dream.
-He would show her his heartbeat and then she would know that this was real.
+He had promised her she would never have to wonder whether or not she was awake.
+He would always tell her, he'd sad.
+H would always help her to know what was real and what was a dream.
+He would sow her his heartbeat and then she would know this was real.